dragos-cojocaru/birddit/README.md

 cp .env.example .env
 ```

-Then, open the `.env` file and fill in the required values for the database, Google OAuth, UploadThing, and Upstash Redis.
+Then, open the `.env` file and fill in the required values for the database, JWT secret, Google OAuth, UploadThing, and Upstash Redis.

 #### Step 4: Install dependencies